HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 - To increase the throughput for the HAProxy and RingAPI containers, increase their CPU allocations.
 Note that increasing the number of pods does not increase throughput.

-- To boost performance for the DAM and persistence-node pods, increase the CPU limits first, then increase the number of pod replicas.
-Increasing the number of pods also increases throughput for DAM.
+- To improve performance for the DAM and persistence-node pods, increase the CPU limits first.
+  Then, increase the number of pod replicas.
+Increasing the number of pods also improves DAM throughput.

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
 Note that the deployment of the OpenLDAP container in a production environment is not supported.
 For more information, See [Configure Applications - OpenLDAP configuration](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_apps.md#openldap-configuration).